 Implants Are Causing Complications

-There is always a risk complications from a breast-implant procedure.
+There is always a risk of complications from a breast-implant procedure.
 They include wrinkling and rippling of the implant (usually a saline implant); capsular contracture, in which scar tissue forms around the implant, hardening the breast and changing its look and feel; and symmastia, in which the implants drift together and meet in the middle of the chest.